West Wallsend High School logo

 At West Wallsend High School, students have access to the following programs and initiatives:

-• Year 7 Spark class -a differentiated classroom environment that provides students with additional opportunities to 'spark' their talents in the intellectual, creative, social-emotional and physical domains of learning.
-Students in the Spark class have access to a homeroom and talent development opportunities, including individual mentorship and differentiated teaching and learning practices, ensuring that their specific learning and wellbeing needs are met (student placement by application in Year 6 and reviewed each term).
-Spark information package and application 2024.
+• Year 7 Spark class - a classroom environment that provides students with additional opportunities to 'spark' their talents in the intellectual, creative, social-emotional and physical domains of learning.
+Students in the Spark class have access to a homeroom and talent development opportunities, including individual mentorship and differentiated teaching and learning practices, ensuring that their specific learning and wellbeing needs are met (student placement by application in Year 6 and reviewed each term)

-• Year 8 – 10 High Potential and Gifted Education class placement (G class - reviewed each term) provides students with differentiated learning targeted to their individual strengths.
+• Years 8–10 - HPGE class placement (reviewed each term) provides students with differentiated learning targeted to their individual strengths.

 • Case management of identified HPGE students, including access to mentorship opportunities.